midjourney-api-the-next-leg/tnl-midjourney-api/README.md

 ### Get Progress and Message Result

-`tnl.getProgressAndMessage(messageId: string, expireMins?: number): Promise<TNLTypes.Webhooks.WebhookResponse>`
+`tnl.getMessageAndProgress(messageId: string, expireMins?: number): Promise<TNLTypes.Response.MessageAndProgress>`

 Gets the progress and response of a message.